Power of Attorney in Turkey - Assisting Foreign Investors

 It is also possible to appoint a close person to act an as agent on behalf of the donor, however, these cases are rare in Turkey.

 You can grant our Turkish lawyers a power of attorney if you need representation in various legal matters.
+Plus, you can solicit our help if intereted in immigration to Turkey.

 Types of powers of attorney in Turkey